Attainment at age 11

 • were registered as eligible for free school meals at any point in the last 6 years

-• are looked after by a local authority in England and Wales, or who left local authority care through adoption,
+• are looked after by a local authority in England and Wales, or who left local authority care through adoption, a special guardianship order, a residence order or a child arrangements order

 The ‘disadvantage gap index’ summarises the relative attainment gap between disadvantaged pupils and all other pupils.
-It is based on their scores in reading and maths at the end of key stage 2.
-A disadvantage gap score of 0 means there was no difference in achievement.
-A score of +10 means that every non-disadvantaged pupil did better than every disadvantaged pupil.
+It is based on their reading and maths assessments at the end of key stage 2.

 Things you need to know

+Attainment for the most recent 2 years is not directly comparable with the 2 school years ending in July 2017.
+This is because of changes to teacher assessment frameworks in 2018.
 Data was not collected during the 2 school years ending in July 2021 due to the COVID-19 pandemic.

 Type of data